genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_12.3_2022.md

 is written, which means that Parameter 3 (corresponding to the replica temperature, 337.140 K) is located in Replica 1.

-Now, please change the directory to  analysis and proceed with the following steps:
+Now, please change the directory for analysis and proceed with the following steps:

 ```bash
 # change directory